Start Printed Page 64044

 Environmental Protection Agency (EPA).

-The Environmental Protection Agency (EPA) is proposing to approve a state implementation plan (SIP) revision submitted by the State of West Virginia.
-This revision pertains to the West Virginia Department of Environmental Protection's (WVDEP) plan for maintaining the 1997 8-hour ozone national ambient air quality standards (NAAQS) for the West Virginia portion of the Parkersburg-Marietta, WV-OH area (Parkersburg Area), comprising Wood County.
-This action is being taken under the Clean Air Act (CAA).
+The Environmental Protection Agency (EPA) is approving a state implementation plan (SIP) revision submitted by the West Virginia Department of Environmental Protection (WVDEP) of the State of West Virginia.
+This revision pertains to West Virginia's plan for maintaining the 1997 8-hour ozone national ambient air quality standards (NAAQS) through June 7, 2027 for the West Virginia portion of the Parkersburg-Marietta, WV-OH Area comprising Wood County.
+EPA is approving these revisions to the West Virginia SIP in accordance with the requirements of the Clean Air Act (CAA).

 Start Further Info

 Keila M. Pagán-Incle, Planning & Implementation Branch (3AD30), Air & Radiation Division, U.S. Environmental Protection Agency, Region III, 1650 Arch Street, Philadelphia, Pennsylvania 19103.
 The telephone number is (215) 814-2926.
 Ms. Pagán-Incle can also be reached via electronic mail at firstname.lastname@example.org.

 On July 6, 2020 (85 FR 40160), EPA published a notice of proposed rulemaking (NPRM) for the State of West Virginia.
 In the NPRM, EPA proposed approval of West Virginia's plan for maintaining the 1997 8-hour ozone NAAQS through June 7, 2027, in accordance with CAA section 175A.
 The formal SIP revision was submitted by WVDEP on December 10, 2019.

 II.
 Summary of SIP Revision and EPA Analysis